A Study of Backdoors in Instruction Fine-tuned Language Models: Introduction

 Backdoor attacks may be operationally triggered either {\it inadvertently}, by an innocent user, or intentionally, by an adversary who knows both that the LLM has been poisoned and also knows the trigger.
 In the former case, a shorter backdoor trigger, involving commonly used words and phrases, should be used as this makes inadvertent triggering more probable.

-In some ``instruction" attack/defense scenarios, the prompt consists only of an instruction for the LLM, {\it e.g.}, \cite{Woodside24}, with no LLM fine-tuning.
+In some ``instruction" attack/defense scenarios, the prompt consists only of an instruction for the LLM, \eg \cite{Woodside24}, with no LLM fine-tuning.
 Instead, here we consider the LLM fine-tuning scenario.
-Here, there are (query, response) training or fine-tuning examples, wherein the query may consist of both instructions and the text (``data" portion of the prompt) to which the instruction should be applied, and where the ``response'' is the (desired/supervising) response for the given query.
-For example, for the case of a product review, the query could consist of an instruction, ``Determine if the below review is positive or negative.'', with the review itself appended to this instruction.
-The response could, {\it e.g.}, be in the set $\{$`positive', `negative', `neutral'$\}$.
-A backdoor threat could target the instruction itself or the data (if present).
+Here, there are (query, response) fine-tuning examples, wherein the query may consist of both instruction and the text (``data" portion of the prompt) to which the instruction should be applied, and where the ``response'' is the (desired/supervising) output for the given query.
+For example, for the case of product reviews, the query could consist of an instruction, ``Determine if the given review is positive or negative.'', with the review itself appended to this instruction.
+The supervising response could be in the set $\{$`positive', `negative', `neutral'$\}$.
+A backdoor threat could target the instruction itself or the text.